databendlabs/databend-docs/docs/en/guides/40-load-data/05-continuous-data-pipelines/01-stream.md

 - **Standard**: Captures all types of data changes, including insertions, updates, and deletions.
 - **Append-Only**: In this mode, the stream exclusively contains data insertion records; data updates or deletions are not captured.

+The design philosophy of Databend streams is to focus on capturing the final state of the data.
+For instance, if you insert a value and then update it multiple times, the stream only keeps the most recent state of the value before it is consumed.
 The following example illustrates what a stream looks like and how it works in both modes.

 <StepsWrap>
 <StepContent number="1">